fmay/cc-html-intro-2-more-html-css/.guides/sections.md

     action: open
     panel: 0
     ref: ""
-editable: true
 layout: ""

 ---
 >We have loaded new content for you but if you need to restore you can do from the ![](.guides/img/rocket.png) Rocket menu, select 'Spans'.

-We'll conclude this module by looking at the <span> HTML element.
+We'll conclude this module by looking at the `<span>` HTML element.

-Whereas a <div> is a *block* level element, the <span> is an *inline* element.
+Whereas a `<div>` is a *block* level element, the `<span>` is an *inline* element.
 This means that it does not display on a new line, rather it is displayed inline with other elements, often just text.

 **[Click here](open_file index.html panel=0)** to open up `index.html` and take a look at the last line of each verse.